pact-foundation/pact-reference/c/consumer/README.md

 just run
 ```

 The results of the tests are printed to stdout and will exit with a non-zero status if any tests fail.
+On success, the generated Pact contract files will be available in the `pacts/` directory.

 ## Prerequisites